A Patient’s Guide to Telemedicine

-Telemedicine can replace in-office visits for regular primary care or specialist consultations or urgent care needs.
-Specialties that offer telemedicine include cardiology, neurology, oncology, gynecology, dermatology, mental health and physical therapy.
+In some cases, telemedicine can replace in-office visits for regular primary care or specialist consultations or urgent care needs.
+Specialties that may offer telemedicine services include cardiology, neurology, oncology, gynecology, dermatology, mental health and physical therapy.

 Some types of treatment may be better in person, such as biopsies or physical exams.
 Check with your medical provider to see if you need an in-person appointment.